 Google does have a replacement in the works in its Chrome browser, which relies on grouping people based on similar interests, rather than personal details.
 They’re calling it Federated Learning of Cohorts (FLoC), which is a bit of a mouthful.
 This technology will be packaged with other tools into the Privacy Sandbox, which was rolled out and was active in the Chrome browser by default.
 (More on that below.)
 Google claims it is 95% as effective as third-party cookies.

 However, Google has updated its rollout and milestones for the Privacy Sandbox and associated technologies in order to “allow sufficient time for public discussion on the right solutions, continued engagement with regulators, and for publishers and the advertising industry to migrate their services.”
-Currently Google plans to complete the project and phase out support for third-party cookies by late 2023.
+Google has pushed back the deadline to phase out support for third-party cookies several times.

 Algorithms will generate the cohorts, and browser users will be put into a new one weekly.
 Advertisers will only have access to see the cohorts’ ID, rather than more identifying details.
 If cohorts are too small for effective anonymization and consistent interests, users get grouped together until there are at least a few thousand of them to achieve that.
 Advertisers can then analyze and target cohorts, rather than individual users and profiles of their interests and activities.